AIM-Harvard/pyradiomics/docs/customization.rst

     - bior[1.1, 1.3, 1.5, 2.2, 2.4, 2.6, 2.8, 3.1, 3.3, 3.5, 3.7, 3.9, 4.4, 5.5, 6.8]
     - rbio[1.1, 1.3, 1.5, 2.2, 2.4, 2.6, 2.8, 3.1, 3.3, 3.5, 3.7, 3.9, 4.4, 5.5, 6.8]

+*Gradient settings*

+- ``gradientUseSpacing`` [True]: Boolean, if true, image spacing is taken into account when computing the gradient magnitude in the image.

 Feature Class Level
 +++++++++++++++++++